 We would be remiss in this celebration if we didn’t highlight one of our own.

 When given the option of either or, family or career, Danyal Timmermann chose both.
 And then kept going.
 After a career in retail culminating in a position as the St. Louis Division Manager for the Michael Kors brand, Danyal became a certified Gallup Strengths coach and joined Timmermann Group as our HR Director in 2014.
 But there was a third passion of Danyal’s that she needed to put to use: Pilates.
-A few years ago, Danyal became a certified plant-based nutritionist and level II Pilates instructor and started Boom Pilates, a private Pilates and nutrition coaching business.
+A few years ago, Danyal became level II Pilates instructor and started Boom Pilates, a private Pilates business.
 This spring, she opens her own Pilates studio in Creve Coeur.
 Danyal helps us build a stronger team (and stronger bodies, too) and inspires us all to lead the lives we want to lead, and as many of them as we want.

 Mitchell Wall Architecture and Design

 Carol Wall started Mitchell Wall with her husband in 1976.
 When her husband passed away in 1999, Carol took over the business.
-Since then, Carol has carried on Mitchell Wall’s legacy as an award-winning architectural firm, which has been featured in the Sunday New York Times, Sophisticated Living, Town & Country Magazine, Better Homes & Gardens Professional Builder Magazine, Traditional Home, Kitchens and Estates, as well as numerous local publications.
+Since then, Carol has carried on Mitchell Wall’s legacy as an award-winning architectural firm, which has been featured in the Sunday New York Times, Sophisticated Living, Town & Country Magazine, Better Homes & Gardens Professional Builder Magazine, Traditional Home, Kitchens, and Estates, as well as numerous local publications.